-Texas Judge Sentences Former Baylor Frat President To Sidestep Rape Charge
+Texas Judge Allows Former Baylor Frat President To Sidestep Rape Charge

 NPR does not name individuals who are the alleged victims of sexual assaults, with some exceptions, such as when the individual goes public with her or his identity.

-In the affidavit for Anderson's arrest, the alleged victim told police Anderson raped her in February 2016 when she attended an off-campus party hosted by his fraternity, Phi Delta Theta.
+In the affidavit for Anderson's arrest, the alleged rape victim told police Anderson raped her in February 2016 when she attended an off-campus party hosted by his fraternity, Phi Delta Theta.

 After sipping some punch, "she became disoriented and felt very confused," according to the affidavit.
 Anderson led her to a secluded area on the grounds so she could get some air, and then repeatedly raped her, leaving her unconscious, alone and "lying face down in her own vomit."